California Auto Title Loans

 Studies Find About 11% of Loans End Up in RepossessionThat’s a pretty scary number.
 For every nine auto title loans in California, one of them ends up with the car or truck being repossessed by the lender.
 To prevent this, you must do everything you can to ensure the title loan is paid back on or before the due date.
 Paying back early is best!

-California auto title loans currently are not regulated.
+California Doesn’t Really Regulate Auto Title LoansCalifornia auto title loans currently are not regulated.
 A measure to cap the interest rates failed in 2011.
 This means a company is not bound by strict laws limiting the fees and interest rates.
 While payday loans have limits, any consumer loan of more than $2,500 are not required to have a maximum interest rate.
 As many car title loans are in excess of $2,500, this enables lenders to charge you what they want in interest.
 Per Pew, the average APR on a California title loan is 300%.
 Shopping around will really help you get a low rate for title loans.